malcolmharr/Mechanistic-study-for-Parkinsons-Disease/namd/convert/README.md

-Created my Malcolm Harrison on 02/18/24
+Created by Malcolm Harrison on 02/18/24

 #First, install mdtraj with anaconda in an environment w/ Python 3.4+